tytydraco/yessleep/out/Somewhere_in_Nowhere_Irrational.md

 “If you hurt him, I’ll make sure that there isn’t even scorched earth left of you.”

-Thunder growled above me as the wind whipped through the ponderosas.
+Thunder growled above me as the wind whipped through the loblollies.
 It was a challenge.
 It was a real gag that it could goad me all I wanted, but the minute I got an attitude back, I was taken on a safari through the nine circles of Hell.

 I said nothing.
 I’d made my point.